UniversalDependencies/docs/ext-format.md

 Note that the comment can safely reside in a CoNLL-U file and it stays a valid CoNLL-U file as long as no columns are added, reordered or removed.
 However, we intentionally do not make the comment mandatory in basic CoNLL-U files.
-We want to be able to simply split a basic CoNLL-U file on sentence boundary and get two valid CoNLL-U files—something that is not possible with CoNLL-U Plus.
+We want to be able to simply split a basic CoNLL-U file on a sentence boundary and get two valid CoNLL-U files—something that is not possible with CoNLL-U Plus.

 Any column names other than the original ten are considered project-specific.